keu/docs/tutorials/get-started-with-airflow-part-2.md

 3. Copy the provider name and version from **Quick Install**.
 4. Paste the provider name and version into the `requirements.txt` file of your Astro project.
 Make sure to only add `apache-airflow-providers-github=<version>` without `pip install`.
 5. Restart your Airflow environment by running `astro dev restart`.
-Unlike DAG code changes, dependency changes require a complete restart of Airflow.
+Unlike DAG code changes, package dependency changes require a complete restart of Airflow.

 ## Step 4: Add an Airflow variable